 Individuals with a confirmed diagnosis of alpha-1 antitrypsin (AAT) deficiency and emphysema will be invited to participate in this study.
 This study will determine the safety and effectiveness of Inhaled Hyaluronic Acid solution as a possible treatment of emphysema in AATD patients.
 A participant in this study will be asked to inhale the study medication or a placebo delivered by a nebulizer twice a day for 28 days.
 Neither the study investigators nor the participant will know if they are receiving active drug or placebo.
 Safety and side effects of all therapies will be monitored.

-The purpose of this research study is to determine ability to recruit early-stage lung cancer survivors who have completed cancer treatment to a study of a device that may decrease anxiety.
+The purpose of this research study is to determine ability to recruit lung cancer patients who have completed cancer treatment to a study of a device that may decrease anxiety.
 Researchers then will determine how many will complete the sessions using the study device as well as all study questionnaires.
-They will also compare effects of device-guided breathing on anxiety and shortness of breath in lung cancer survivors.
+They will also compare effects of device-guided breathing on anxiety and shortness of breath in lung cancer patients.

 Individuals with alpha-1 antitrypsin (AAT) deficiency (AAT blood level lower than 11 micro-moles) and emphysema will be invited to participate in this study.
 This study will determine the impact of IV Alpha-1 proteinase inhibitor (Alpha-1 MP) on the progression of emphysema in patients with AAT deficiency.
 A participant in this study would receive either GLASSIA dosed at 60mg/kg with a high particle load or GLASSIA dosed at 60mg/kg with a low particle load.
 Neither the study investigators nor the participants will know which batch of drug is actual given to the participant.
 Participants will have the IV therapies given to them weekly for 25 weeks, with some infusions given at MUSC and some at home.
 Safety and side effects of all therapies will be monitored.